 Ninety percent of those home purchases – and the ones that take place in winter and fall as well – take place with real estate agents in the center.
 Given that more than 6 million homes are sold in the U.S. each year, that’s a lot of money spent for commissions.
 (Roughly $75 billion each year for residential commissions, to be precise.)

 But why hasn’t digital disruption come to real estate?
 After all, from taxicabs to eyeglasses, from books to mattresses, many U.S. consumer markets have been digitally disrupted.
 In many cases, that has meant removing a middle agent (taxicab and limousine commissions, specialty stores, and dispensing opticians are all examples) and placing the means to buy directly in the hands of consumers, either online or via apps.
+For instance, there are already websites you can find on the internet, such as these pages that can allow me to sell my house fast Raleigh as well as other locations around the USA, should I be struggling to find a prospective buyer for my property.
+Technology plays a large part in many industries.
+With this being said, if you are someone who is not so technologically advanced, finding a house may be just as simple as doing a quick search into something like barrie real estate and taking it from there.

 Theoretically, home sales could work the same way.
 Certainly many prospective home buyers shop online, with multiple photographs and virtual tours providing the first introduction to homes.
 They could begin by browsing, see the home in person via sellers, and proceed to online purchase.
+If they are look over state lines, for example for a house in Texas, they may find a Real Estate Agent Houston could be what they are looking for in terms of where to begin.

 The idea of digital disruption has certainly occurred to both Wall Street and Silicon Valley.
 Venture capital inflows into real estate sites has increased a great deal, from roughly $31 million in 2012 to $1.2 billion last year, according to Slate‘s technology news.